-Franchising Comparative Guide - Corporate/Commercial Law - Canada
+Franchising Comparative Guide

 13.1 What consumer protection measures are applicable in your jurisdiction and what specific implications do these have in the franchising context?

-Merchants, suppliers and manufacturers must comply with Canadian provincial consumer protection statutes that govern warranties of quality on goods and services, unfair business practices such as misrepresentation, and remedies available to consumers.
+Merchants, suppliers and manufacturers must comply with Canadian provincial consumer protection statutes that govern warranties of quality on goods and services, unfair business practices such as misrepresentation and remedies available to consumers.
 In Quebec, consumer protection issues are governed by the provincial Consumer Protection Act and the Civil Code of Quebec.
-In addition, the federal Competition Act prohibits businesses from making public representations that are materially false or misleading.
+In addition, the federal Competition Act prohibits businesses from making public representations that are materially false or misleading, such as 'drip-pricing' (ie, presenting a price to a customer that in fact is unachievable because of mandatory fixed additional charges or fees revealed at later stages of the purchasing process).

 The federal Consumer Product Safety Act and other industry-specific statutes set out the standards that consumer products must meet.